dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 Order of `pswp__bg`, `pswp__scroll-wrap`, `pswp__container` and `pswp__item` elements should not be changed.

-You might ask, why PhotoSwipe doesn't add this code automatically via JS, reason is simple &ndash; just to save file size, in case if you need some modification of this code.
+You might ask, why PhotoSwipe doesn't add this code automatically via JS, reason is simple &ndash; just to save file size, in case if you need some modification of layout.

 ### Step 3: initialize